Executive Summary

 Spatial computing – including AR, VR, and other immersive tech – continues to alter the ways that we work, play, and live.
 But there have been ups and downs, characteristic of hype cycles.
 The pendulum has swung toward over-investment, then toward market correction – leaving us now in a middle ground of reset expectations and moderate growth.

 Beyond user-facing products, a spatial tech stack lies beneath.
 This involves a cast of supporting parts.
 We’re talking processing muscle (Qualcomm), experience creation (Adobe), and developer platforms (Niantic).
-These are the engines of AR and VR growth.
+These are the engines of XR growth.

 So how is all of this coming together?
 Where are we in spatial computing’s lifecycle?
 And where are there gaps in the value chain that signal opportunity for AR and VR players?
-We dive into these questions and others through numbers and narratives.
-The goal, as always, is to empower you with a knowledge edge.
+We’ll tackle these questions and others in this report through numbers and narratives.

 This report highlights ARtillery Intelligence viewpoints, gathered from its daily in-depth market coverage.
 To support narratives, data are cited throughout the report.
 These include ARtillery Intelligence’s original data, as well as that of third parties.
 Sources are linked or attributed in each case.